mate-academy/qa_pw_fixtures/README.md

 - use as an example `generateNewUserData.js`.
 4. Update all the article tests to use fixtures.
 5. Re-run all your tests and make sure they pass after the updates.
+6. Change log level from `error` to `debug` in the `logger` fixture.
+Run the command `npx playwright test` and observe the logs reported.
+7. Change log level from `debug` to `info` in the `logger` fixture.
+Run the command `npx playwright test` and observe the logs reported.
+8. Change log level from `debug` to `warn` in the `logger` fixture.
+Run the command `npx playwright test` and observe the logs reported.
+9. Change log level from `warn` to `error` in the `logger` fixture.
+Run the command `npx playwright test` and observe the logs reported.

 ## Task Reporting:
 1. Add and commit all your updates.